CALSTAR: History

-CALSTAR was founded as a nonprofit public-benefit corporation in 1983 and began flight operations the following year using a leased BK 117 helicopter based at Peninsula Hospital in San Mateo, California.
+CALSTAR was founded as a nonprofit public-benefit corporation in 1983 and began flight operations the following year using a leased BK 117 helicopter based at Peninsula Hospital in Burlingame, California.
 In its first year, they flew 235 patients.

 By 2010, CALSTAR’s operations had increased to gain ten helicopters.
 The EMS bases are located throughout Northern and Central California, and a fixed wing program providing inter-facility transport services from the company’s headquarters at McClellan Park (formerly referred to as McClellan Air Force Base) in Sacramento, California.

 Since its inception, CALSTAR has provided air medical transport services to over 50,000 critically ill and injured patients and logged over 75,000 accident-free flight hours.

 CALSTAR was acquired by for-profit competitor REACH, a subsidiary of Air Medical Group Holdings, in 2016.
 Air Medical Group Holdings merged with American Medical Response to form Global Medical Response in 2018.